xaoccc/Petstagram/README.md

 # Petstagram

+### Description
+This is a social media app for pet lovers.
+Here you can:
+- Register, Login, Update, Delete, View users
+- Add, Update and Delete pets
+- Add, Like and Comment pictures of your pets
+- Move easily between pages
+- Search pet by name

 Steps in creating a Django project:
 1. Create the apps using the command $ python manage.py startapp app_name.
 For each app do this:
 2. Setup